klzk-myy/Win32DiskImager/README.md

 A Windows utility for reading and writing raw disk images (.img) to SD cards and USB memory devices.

-Original version developed by Justin Davis <tuxdavis@gmail.com>
+Original version developed by Justin Davis <tuxdavis@gmail.com>.
-Maintained by the ImageWriter developers (http://sourceforge.net/projects/win32diskimager). by  gruemaster, tuxinator2009 Forked by luzenkock@gmail.com
+Maintained by the ImageWriter developers (http://sourceforge.net/projects/win32diskimager) by  gruemaster, tuxinator2009

 ## Features